EktoHunter/ApertureTerminal/README.md

 # ApertureTerminal
-Settings to make your Windows-Terminal Portal 2 themed!
+Some settings to make your Windows-Terminal Portal 2 themed!
 The background is taken from Portal 2's files, and as I don't know about Valve's Copyright policies very well I've decided to not include the GIF on here unless I get granted permission to do that by Valve.

 # Inspiration